 We get it—your service trip to South America was the best thing that’s ever happened to you.
 You made the best friends, had the best time, met the most amazing people and learned so, so much (insert more gushing superlatives here).
 We believe you!
 And it’s super impressive that you enjoy helping others.
 The problem is, so do a ton of other awesome applicants, and they’re writing the exact same essay as you are.
 How the heck is a college admissions officer supposed to tell you all apart?
 They’re only human, after all!

-Even so, Hillary, a freshman at UC Berkeley, says that, like most rules, college essay rules are made to be bent.
+Even so, Hillary, a sophomore at UC Berkeley, says that, like most rules, college essay rules are made to be bent.
 “It’s a known concept that you’re ‘not supposed’ to write about trips, or community service projects, etc.,” she says.
 “I didn't follow this advice, because I knew what I had to write for myself.
 [I] ended up writing about my journey to [San Francisco] for the first time, and how I spent $10 on a luggage cart to maneuver my way to the community service summer program in which I was partaking.
 It was theoretically breaking the ‘rule,’ but I knew it’s what I needed to write, and it worked.”

 Why did it work?
 Likely because Hillary chose a unique detail about her experience—the luggage cart—and wrote insightfully about its significance to her.
 “It’s understanding how to write deeply about something so they can really put us in that moment for them and we can see [the applicant’s] perspective,” says Podbelsek.
 “For every one kid that’s done it in the most boring way, other kids will take that exact same situation and they’ll find some sort of nuance that truly connects with them more deeply and put it in the essay, and then it works perfectly.”